Welcome to our website

 We are also open most Bank Holiday Mondays.

-Occasionally we have to close the museum for group visits but we will publish those dates on the website.
+Due to the limited size of the buildings, we occasionally close the museum for group visits but we will publish these dates here.

 Here are the current dates when we will be closed: